 I prefer to use compression on any channel in which the volume could potentially spike quickly and noticeably unbalance the mix.
 For example, if an electric guitarist changes pedal effects during a song then there’s the potential for the next pedal effect to have a higher gain and thus become massively louder that everything else in the mix.
 It’s OK (and good) to have volume fluctuations in a mix; a louder vocal can give the feeling of more of an emotion, for example.

-- Learn how to use a compressor on vocals with Audio Essentials for Mixing Vocals.
+- Learn how to use a compressor on vocals with The Complete Guide to Mixing Vocals.

 A limiter is a compressor with a fixed high ratio, such as 50:1.
 It’s used as a protective measure so a volume spike caused by something like a dropped microphone or something worse isn’t amplified.
 That amplification could damage speakers and even harm hearing of those people in the room, either on a temporary or permanent basis.
 This will be set to a higher threshold than anything else so any event can still produce audio with a wide range of volume and allow for normal volume spikes like a burst of energy from the drums.